 While the bottles are warming up, cover the edges of the base of your tiles with adhesive tape, and trim any excess.
 This will make it easy to remove any drips of Envirotex later.

 Pour 1oz (30 mL) from each Envirotex bottle into your measuring cup.
-Stir vigorously for 1 minute using a wooden paddle.
-After 1 minute, pour the mix into your 2nd cup, and stir vigorously for another minute.
+Stir for 1 minute using a wooden paddle.
+After 1 minute, pour the mix into your 2nd cup, and stir for another minute.
 It's important to use two cups like this, because it leaves behind the unmixed epoxy on the sides of the first cup.

 As soon as you've finished mixing the Envirotex, pour it onto the center of your coasters.
 Try to divide it evenly between all four.
 Notice how each coaster is balanced on top of a disposable cup to prevent it getting glued to the work surface.

 The Envirotex will form spreading puddles on each tile and start dripping over the sides.
 Don't worry about the drips, they're a normal part of the process.

 You want the Envirotex to completely cover each tile, so if it doesn't quite reach into the corners then use a scrap of cardboard to help spread it.

 Also use a scrap of cardboard to make sure that the Envirotex completely covers the sides of each tile.